Tags: augmented reality, iOS, virtual reality

 The application constantly analyzes the data from smartphone’s camera, microphone, and other sensors (i.e. the gyroscope).
 Detecting the color marker and recognizing the voice commands, the application can determine the 3D model’s position.
 Then the application places the 3D object it into the predefined place in the live image from the camera.
 Later this AR image renders as a side by side stereo picture.
 And then the application displays it on the smartphone’s screen.
 Now the user can review the 3D virtual reality scene through the virtual reality glasses.

-DB Best developers can customize this application prototype for any customer’s needs.
+DB Best developers can customize this virtual and augmented reality application prototype for any customer’s needs.
 If you’re considering the development of a cool mobile application, using the augmented reality or virtual reality technologies, be sure to contact DB Best.
 Our developers will implement your ideas into a jaw-dropping mobile application, and your clients will definitely be amazed and satisfied!